Alpine Tips

 A majority of sport climbers are fine with using two standard quickdraws for their anchor.
 Most of the time, that's probably cool, but for instructional settings or your own peace of mind, you can go one step further and use lockers on everything.

-A standard anchor for many sport climbing areas is for the leader to just clip two standard quick draws to the bolts and lower off.
-This is certainly safe enough in most situations, and the fact that it is been done literally millions of times without incident should probably tell you that it's an acceptable practice.
+This is certainly safe enough.
+The fact that it is been done literally millions of times without incident should probably tell you that it's an acceptable practice.

 (Sidenote: there are lots of other handy uses for having a locker draw, you can learn them here.)